The consummate professional

 Ali Ross is known as the guru of modern skiing*.
 His ideas about ski technique have revolutionised the performance of recreational skiers, proving that technical excellence is within the reach of anyone who aspires to make real improvement in their skiing.

 Hailing from the Scottish Highlands, Ali started his skiing career in the Cairngorms.
 Under the guidance of the local ski school, he soon progressed through the British Association of Ski Instructors' system ( as it then was) to become a trainer of aspirant teachers and young racers.

 The Alps then beckoned the young Ross and he joined the Swiss Ski School in Wengen - an accolade for a foreigner - where he was to remain for twelve years, during which time he also trained racers both in Switzerland and in France.
 Then by a twist of fate he met three Sunday Times journalists, Harry Evans, Brian Jackman and Mark Ottaway, who were keen, but sceptical, intermediate skiers and who were about to write a book on learning to ski.

 Ali, in the words of Brian Jackman, "Became the guiding light behind the best-seller, We Learned To Ski" and the later Channel 4 TV series.
-In 1983, Ali with his wife Moira, established Ali Ross Skiing Clinics.
-In the intervening years, with further books, videos and his own ski courses based in Tignes, Ali Ross has carved a unique place in the world of ski teaching.
+Ali with his wife Moira,then established Ali Ross Skiing Clinics.
+Since the 1990s in the intervening years, with further books, videos and his own ski courses based in Tignes, Ali Ross has carved a unique place in the world of ski teaching.